vatass/DKGP/README.md

 # Deep Kernel Gaussian Process (DKGP) for Population Modeling

 This repository contains a production-ready implementation of Deep Kernel Gaussian Process models for population-level temporal data analysis, specifically designed for medical imaging applications and biomarker trajectory prediction.
+This code will be used, with modifications, for the integration of the models to NiChart platform (https://neuroimagingchart.com/).

 ## Overview